 The Underlying Funds in which the Fund invests may apply any of a variety of investment strategies and may invest in a broad range of asset classes, securities and other investments to attempt to achieve their designated investment goals.
 The foregoing is not intended to be a complete discussion of all risks associated with the investment strategies of the Fund.
-Please refer to the current prospectus for a discussion of the risks associated with investing in the Fund.
-In addition, information about the risks of an investment in each affiliated Underlying Fund may be found in such Underlying Fund's annual report to shareholders, which is available at www.nationwide.com/mutualfundsnvit for series of the Trust and at www.nationwide.com/mutualfunds for series of NMF.
-Additional information about derivatives-related risks, if applicable to the Fund, may also be found in each such affiliated Underlying Fund's annual report to shareholders.
+Information about DFA Underlying Fund risks may be found in such DFA Underlying Fund's annual or semiannual report to shareholders which can be found at us.dimensional.com.
+Additional information about derivatives-related risks, if applicable to the Fund, may also be found in each such DFA Underlying Fund's annual or semiannual report to shareholders.